JS-RML/dexterous_ungrasping_planner/examples/README.md

 - ***corner_x***: 0.3
 - ***corner_y***: 0.7

-## Example 4: Successful planning with a roller at fingertip
+## Example 4: Successful planning with round fingertip
 In this example, we replaced the point contact at **A** with round fingertip to make it roll without sliding as **ψ** increases. **δ_A** will increase since the round fingertip will roll towards **G**.
 <p align = "center">
 <img src="../files/example4_scene.png" height="300">